bkesterbyld/majestic-velociraptor/src/pages/index.md

         content: >
           Byld's team has worked with several private lenders on a variety of workflow and analytics applications.
-We have deep experience building massive, leading edge systems with our team members having been the architects of Mortgage.com and Autodesk's construction management tools.
-We build solutions off a proprietary machine learning platform that integrates with multiple real estate data feeds, saving on overall project cost to get you a truly unique solution.
+We have deep experience building leading edge systems that can scale from simple needs to handling millions of properties, transactions and users.
+Byld utilizes a proprietary data platform that with multiple pre-built real estate components and data feeds, saving on overall project cost to get you a truly unique solution.
 Example solutions include:

           *   Instant opportunity identification of new listings with buy/hold